Eligibility To Train

 - Irish Association of Humanistic and Integrative Psychotherapy (IAHIP)

-- Clinical & Counselling Psychologists: In final year of training are acceptable with letter of recommendation from their supervisor.
+In the final year of training with a letter of recommendation from their supervisor.